UPCArtifacts/RTj/README.md

 Before running RTj, please compile the project under test (e.g., mvn compile)  and execute the test (e.g., mvn test).
 It's necessary that all the dependencies of the project under test be downloaded on your machine (mvn compile will do that) before starting the analysis.

+The current implementation of RTj analyzes JUNIT 4.x test cases.
+For using other testing framework, please use the extension point [Override the Test execution](#override-the-test-execution)

 There are two ways of executing RTj.
 The first one targets to Maven projects: RTj automatically extracts the properties of the (maven) project under analysis (e.g., dependencies).
 The Second one targets other types of projects, and the task of extract project's information (such as dependencies) and passing them to RTj must be done by the user.